At nearly 5,000 words, this guide takes a deep dive into the world of VPN routers.

 In the era of COVID-19, many of us are working from home (perhaps permanently).
 That often means things like connecting to the company network from your living room, and downloading proprietary information rather than just cat videos.
 This make the information running through your home internet connection vastly more valuable to hackers and other creeps than it used to be.

-Failure to secure your internet connection with a VPN could cost your company a fortune.
+Failure to secure your network and personal internet connection with a VPN could have major consequences.

 And finally, there’s also the convenience factor.